ome/omero-documentation/server/installation.rst

 Prerequisites
 -------------

-.. note: The installation of these prerequisite applications is outside the scope of this document.
+.. note:: The installation of these prerequisite applications is outside the scope of this document.
 For Linux distributions you should use the default package manager.
 For Mac OS X there are additional notes for :ref:`Mac OS X 10.5 <rst_install_manual>`, :ref:`MacPorts on Mac OS X 10.6 <rst_install_macports>` and :ref:`Homebrew on Mac OS X 10.7 <rst_install_homebrew>` for less experienced users.

-    **The following are necessary:**
+The following are necessary:

 -  **PostgreSQL 8.4 or higher installed and configured with PL/pgSQL and to accept TCP connections.** 8.3 and earlier are not supported.
 See `Known Limitations <known-limitations>`_.
 See :ref:`OMERO and PostreSQL <rst_postgresql>` for specifics about each version.